BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Now, like many i8s this one had blue accents.
 Many owners go out of their way to hide/cover these blue accents, but instead, I decided to "Celebrate the Blue".

-To this end I spent some time doing very careful measurements and trials and used blue wrap strips to highlight the wheel rims to get the look I was after.
+To this end I spent some time doing very careful measurements and trials and used blue wrap strips to highlight the outer wheel rims to get the look I was after.

 It was very fiddly to fit, but now it's done I actually prefer this look to the originals (the small gaps line up with the spoke indents and also made fitting easier).